furqann76/Lumi-So-ecommerce/README.md

 # Lumi&So

 Lumi&So is a modern, scalable Django-based ecommerce platform designed for fashion and lifestyle brands.
-It features a clean, responsive UI, robust product catalog, advanced filtering, user authentication, wishlist, cart, order management, and email notifications (including cart recovery).
+It features a clean, responsive UI, robust product catalog, advanced filtering, user authentication, wishlist, cart, order management, AI-powered tools, and email notifications (including cart recovery).
 The project is organized for maintainability and growth, using a modular directory structure.

 ---